vbmenzel/EmergencyResponse/UML.md

     Program ..> ThreadingDemonstration : runs the race and the fix ThreadingDemonstration ..> CommandCentre : concurrent callouts
-    Program ..> SearchTool : responder and incident queries
+    Program ..> SearchTool : responder and incident queries Program ..> ConsoleReport : all formatting
+    ThreadingDemonstration ..> ConsoleReport : reports the outcome ThreadingDemonstration ..> SearchTool : finds a free responder DemoData ..> Responder : creates the roster DemoData ..> Incident : creates the board
 ```